joelmccracken/funstation/README.md

 especially pieces that impact files ?? how do i test this?

-?? seems impossible... would rming dotfiles dir be a good next step? or trying to make sure that, if I do make a change, it is a good change?

 tasks:
 - write funstation bin script to house running needs